rndtechnaturalva/selenium-grid/README.md

 ## CI pointers

-- Persist the `videos/` and `logs/` directories as artifacts for debugging.
+- Persist the `logs/` directory as build artifacts for debugging.
 - Use `docker compose pull` during CI warmup to avoid cold-start delays.
 - Increase `SE_SESSION_TIMEOUT` for long suites or reduce it if you want faster cleanup of orphan sessions.

 ## Troubleshooting

 - **Browser sessions never start**: ensure ports 4442-4444 are free and Docker Desktop has enough memory.
-- **Video files are empty**: confirm the `selenium-video-processor` container is running and the `videos/` directory is writable.
 - **VNC refuses connection**: some clients require the `vnc://` scheme (e.g., `vnc://localhost:5900`).